top of page

 Manager of Programs

 Bryant has been in West Garfield Park his whole life.
 He attended Manley High School and played on the basketball team.
 He completed a couple years in college, but unfortunately, he fell into the street life.
 While working at a factory, Nonviolence Chicago’s Frederick Seaton recruited Bryant to be part of the Nonviolence team building peace and bringing hope back to his Beloved Community.
-In 2018 Bryant became a READI Outreach Worker.
+In 2017 Bryant became a READI Outreach Worker.
 He quickly became Lead Outreach Worker after a year.
-Two more years later and he was promoted to a West Garfield Park's READI Supervisor.
+Another year later and he was promoted to a West Garfield Park's READI Supervisor.
 Bryant continues to create safer communities by building peace and bringing hope back to the West Garfield and Austin communities as the Manager of Programs.
-He continues to live in the neighborhood with his son and daughter.
+He continues to live on the West side with his son and daughter.

 SC2 Project Manager